 On the other hand, continued economic weakness in some markets may limit our ability to access additional debt financing that the Partnership uses to partially finance its investment portfolio or otherwise meet its liquidity requirements.
 In addition, the economic conditions including a slow job growth and low home mortgage interest rates have had a negative effect on some of the apartment properties which collateralize our tax-exempt bond investments and our MF Properties in the form of lower occupancy.
-While some properties have been negatively affected, overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents and non-revenue units such as model units and employee units) of the apartment properties that the Partnership has financed with tax-exempt mortgage revenue bonds was approximately 84% for the first half of 2013 and approximately 88% for the first half of 2012.
-Overall economic occupancy of the MF Properties was approximately 81% for the first half of 2013 and approximately 76% for the first half of 2012.
+While some properties have been negatively affected, overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents and non-revenue units such as model units and employee units) of the apartment properties that the Partnership has financed with tax-exempt mortgage revenue bonds was approximately 84% for the first half of 2012.
+Overall economic occupancy of the MF Properties was approximately 81% for the first half of 2013 and approximately 88% for the first half of 2012.
 Based on the growth statistics in the markets these property operate, we expect to see improvement in property operations and profitability.